cbieks/discord-mcp/README.md

 - **`search-messages`** — *"Find any messages mentioning 'incident' in channel 987654321098765432."*
 - **`react-to-message`** — *"React with a fire emoji to message 111111111111111111 in channel 987654321098765432."*
 - **`send-file`** — *"Send the image at https://example.com/diagram.png to channel 987654321098765432 with caption 'Architecture sketch'."*

+### Tip: let Claude remember your server and channel IDs

+Pasting 18-digit IDs into every prompt is painful.
+If you're using Claude Desktop with memory enabled, you only need to tell it the mapping **once** and it'll remember across conversations.
+Example one-time setup prompt:

+> *"Remember that my Discord server 'Game Night' has the ID 123456789012345678, and inside it the #general channel is 987654321098765432 and #announcements is 555555555555555555."*

+After that, you can refer to things by name and Claude will substitute the ID when calling the tool:

+> *"Send 'Lobby's open' to #general in Game Night."*
+> *"Read the last 20 messages from #announcements in Game Night."*

+Same trick works for frequently-referenced user IDs, message IDs, or whole groups of channels.
+Re-run the remember prompt whenever you add a new server.

 ## Notes & limitations